 I’ll be honest, I was expecting something different based on these being called stuffed potatoes.
 In reality, they’re just baked potatoes loaded up with toppings on top.
 Still a good option that I thoroughly enjoyed but not as unique as I was hoping.

-I opted for the broccoli cheese potato but they also offer one loaded up with sour cream, bacon, and chives if that sounds better to you.
+I opted for the broccoli cheese potato but they also offer a bacon and sour cream option as well as a BBQ chicken option.
 My broccoli cheese version was yummy, although a bit skimpy on the broccoli.

 Grey Stuff Gateau from Red Rose Tavern

-Opt for the grey stuff gateau instead, which is basically like an Oreo mousse (frosting) on top of a sugar cookie of sorts.
+Opt for the unique grey stuff gateau instead, which is basically like an Oreo mousse (frosting) on top of a sugar cookie of sorts.
 That’s a really simple explanation, just know that if you like Oreo flavoring and the texture of frosting, you’ll probably like this as well!

 Disneyland Food to Try in Tomorrowland